YuvanRen/CrimsonFrost-game/README.md

 Your memory is a blur, the reason for your presence in this lonely forest unknown, but a deep, instinctual urge propels you forward: to explore the land, unravel its mysteries, and survive.

 As you venture deeper into the forest, it becomes clear that this is no ordinary wilderness.
 The snow seems to whisper secrets of ancient rites and rituals, leading you to the realization that you must gather sacred objects scattered across the land.
 These artifacts are the keys to appeasing the Crimson Mother, a mythical entity that reigns over the forest.
 Only by offering these objects as a sacrifice at her altar can you hope to earn your passage back to the realm of the living.
+Along the way, you will see multiple ongoing rituals by Crimson the Witches.
+They will also be scattered around the map, protecting said artifacts.
+Always be aware of the Mother's "disciple" who is obsessed with collecting "Bloodoath Strayers" to treat as her torturing toys.

 Moreover, scattered throughout the forest are remnants of those who came before you, offering clues to the lore of the land and the origin of the Crimson Mother.
 These tales provide a deeper understanding of the world and its inhabitants.

 ....

 # In progress
-    February 27,2024 - now
+    February 27, 2024 - now
       ~ Modeling new environment, the main character, NPCs, and artifacts.
           ~~ Drawing / 3D models
       ~ Writing speech script for each remnant